Umuzi-org/ACN-syllabus/content/projects/data-science-specific/cross-validation-and-simple-linear-regression/_index.md

 ## Instructions for reviewer

-1. Make sure the amount of variance explained and statistical significance is correctly interpreted.
+1. Make sure the amount of variance explained and its statistical significance is correctly interpreted.
 Simply computing these values is not sufficient, the student needs to demonstrate understanding.

-2. Note that `statsmodel` suppresses the constant term unless it's added or (you use formula notation).
+2. Note that `statsmodel` suppresses the constant term unless it's added or (you use the formula notation).
 If the model is built without a constant term, this should be justified.
 If a constant term is added, it should also be explained why this is necessary.

 3. When fitting the model to the test data, make sure that a new model isn't being build.
 There should only be one model in the notebook.

+4. A common mistake is misinterpreting the condition for overfitting using the RMSE criterion.
+Pay attention to which is higher/lower and weather this has been interrupted correctly.